george-hawkins/dots/README.md

 On Linux, install the prerequisites as per the [wiki entry](https://github.com/pyenv/pyenv/wiki/Common-build-problems#prerequisites) and then install using [`pyenv-installer`](https://github.com/pyenv/pyenv-installer#install).

 Remember to copy in the relevant entries that the installation process prompts you to include in your `~/.bashrc`.
+If you install `pyenv` with brew, you need to ask it what the relevant lines are:

+    $ pyenv init

 Find the latest known standard Python version: